Cultivating Buddha’s Wisdom and Compassion in Sarasota, FL

 We are a Soto Zen Buddhist non-profit organization created to support the dissemination and growth of Buddhist Teachings within our communities and to help empower its members through direct participation in its programs.
 The Sarasota Zen Center community offers a haven of peace and harmony in which to engage in the arduous task of self-discovery through Zen practice.
 Welcoming diversity, the practice of Zen is available to people of every race, religion, nationality, class, gender, sexual orientation, age, and physical ability.

 About Zen Buddhism

 By pointing directly to Mind.

-It lets one see into nature and attain Buddhahood.”
+It lets one see into nature and attain Liberation.”

 Buddhism spread from India to China, then to Korea, Japan and Southeast Asia.
 Early in our century, Japanese masters began to bring its teachings to Europe and the United States.

 Soto Zen is one of the major sects of Zen Buddhism.
 The Soto Zen tradition emphasizes the practice of zazen, or sitting meditation, and individual effort.
 By learning to put our entire being into our practice, we are able to realize our original nature and to carry that experience into daily life.

 Zen Wisdom is thought to be the most refined spiritual possession of Asia, with its origin in India, its development in China, and its practical application in Japan.
 Wherever there is poetic action, a religious aspiration, a heroic thought, there is Zen.
 Zen is direct- goes straight to the point- requires no mediator.
 It is the greatest gift the Orient can make to the Occident.

 Meditation has been said to occupy in Buddhism the place of prayer in other religious.
 In a sense this is true- except that Zen meditation is not prayer, makes no assumptions at all about God, and has been practiced by adherents of many major religions.